-To qualify as a cooperative education/internship experience the following five essential elements must be present:
+To qualify as a cooperative education/internship experience, a position must offer the 6 essential elements below:

 - Hands-on work with increasing levels of responsibility for the student.

-- There is coordination and supervision of the student by the faculty.
+- There is a coordination and supervision of the student efforts by a faculty advisor.

 - There is a means of evaluating the student.